Losant/losant-rest-python/README.rst

 * application (`Application <docs/application.rst>`_)

-  Resource wrapper for actions that are preformed on a single Application.
+  Resource wrapper for actions that are performed on a single Application.

 * applications (`Applications <docs/applications.rst>`_)